csgrimes1/chihuahua/README.md

 In the spirit of smallness, I should mention that I don't use Grunt or Gulp.
 If you need to run tasks across incompatible shells like Bash and DOS, you may need Gulp or Grunt.
 When your project allows, shell scripts are a great way to tool your source code.
 You really don't need a scaffold to get a Node project up and ready for code.
-Rather than relying on Gulp, Grunt, Gasp, or any task runner, Pizza Rat has a simple command line interface ready for shell scripting.
+Rather than relying on Gulp, Grunt, Gasp, or any task runner, Chihuahua has a simple command line interface ready for shell scripting.

 ### Installing
 ```
-npm install pizza-rat --save-dev
+npm install chihuahua --save-dev
 ```

 ### Structure of a Test Module